Human Resources

 Group Human Capital Committee

-We established the Group Human Capital Committee in April 2022, an advisory body of the Executive Committee.
-In FY 2022, we will discuss Diversity and Inclusion (D&I), Human Capital Development, and Health and Productivity Management.
+The Group Human Capital Committee, chaired by the CEO, meets twice annually as an advisory body to the Executive Committee.
+In FY2024, we will discuss Diversity, Equity and Inclusion (DE&I), Human Capital Development, Health and Productivity Management, Smart Work, and Occupational Health and Safety.
 We will then set up KPIs.
 We will promote the human capital strategy based on management strategy throughout the Group.

 Mission